itisameerkhan/aws-tutorial/003. VPC/README.md

 <img src="https://miro.medium.com/v2/resize:fit:960/1*NNXkxobbMBxJGxsFy2quYQ.png" />
 </div>

+Amazon Web Services (AWS) Virtual Private Cloud (VPC) is a service that allows you to create a private, isolated network within the AWS cloud.
+With VPC, you can launch resources in a virtual network that you define.
+VPC provides you with complete control over your virtual networking environment, including IP addressing, subnets, routing tables, and network gateways.

+> [!NOTE]
+> A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
+After you create a VPC

 ## ⭐ IP Address

 An IP address (Internet Protocol address) is a unique identifier assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 It serves two main functions: identifying the host or network interface and providing the location of the host in the network.